 David Mackeigan is a Real Estate and Development Manager BC for Tim Hortons British Columbia, after working as the District Manager of Operations for 6 years.
 Active in his community, Mr. Mackeigan volunteers for the Canadian Executive Service Organization and has served as a Fundraising & Operations Committee Member for the Victoria Dragon Boat Festival and as a Founding Committee Member for Futures TLC.
 He holds a Bachelor of Commerce from Royal Roads University.

 (June 22, 2012 - July 31, 2016)

-Ron Miles is currently a Partner with Miles, Daroux, Zimmer & Associates, a law office established in 1995.
+Ron Miles is currently a Partner with Miles, Zimmer & Associates, a law office established in 1995.
 His extensive involvement in the community includes two terms as a Councilor for the City of Cranbrook, former Chair of the Cranbrook and District Hospital, and past-President of the Kinsmen Club of Cranbrook.
-He has volunteered numerous hours as a Coach for the Cranbrook Minor Hockey and Cranbrook Youth Soccer Associations in addition to being a founding board member of the Cranbrook Minor Lacrosse Association.
+He has volunteered numerous hours as a Coach for the Cranbrook Minor Hockey and Cranbrook Youth Soccer Associations and the Cranbrook Minor Lacrosse Association.

-He is also a Director for Columbia Basin Trust (CBT), where he sits on the audit committee, and is one of the two CBT appointees as a Director of Columbia Power.
+He is also a past Director for Columbia Basin Trust and Columbia Power Corporation.
 Mr. Miles holds bachelor degrees in both Commerce and Law and has extensive experience with the review and scrutiny of financial statements associated with his law practice.